Will drink poison to clean the system: RBI Governor, Urjit Patel

 "These appear to have prevented the participants in this cacophony from deep reflection and soul searching that can help solve fundamental issues that are the root cause of such frauds and related irregularities in the banking sector," he said.

-Patel also flagged the issue of rising bad loans (NPA) saying that the problems needs immediate attention.
+Patel also flagged the issue of rising bad loans (NPA) saying that the problems need immediate attention.

-"Its magnitude is larger than Rs 8.5 lakh crores of stressed assets on bank balancesheets and its significance stems from several practices in promoter-bank credit relationship that need immediate attention,".
+"Its magnitude is larger than Rs 8.5 lakh crores of stressed assets on bank balance sheets and its significance stems from several practices in promoter-bank credit relationship that need immediate attention,".

-The RBI has been clamping down on the failure to recognise asset quality as non-performing as per its norms by requiring that banks, whose "divergence" exceeds by 15 per cent of the true non performing assets (NPAs) as per the norms, disclose the divergence.
+The RBI has been clamping down on the failure to recognise asset quality as non-performing as per its norms by requiring that banks, whose "divergence" exceeds by 15 per cent of the true non-performing assets (NPAs) as per the norms, disclose the divergence.

 This should restore some market discipline against such practices, especially in the case of private sector banks, Patel said.